 What Is The Standard Procedure to Modify Child Support in Arizona?

 A substantial and continuing change in circumstances is presumed to exist when the proposed change results in a modification of the child support of at least 15% from the existing child support order.
-Most child support modifications result from changes to the following factors:
+Most child support modifications arise from changes to the following factors:

 - A raise or cut in the salary or other regular income of either parent;